U.S. imposes ballistic missile sanctions on Iran after prisoner release

 Speaking to reporters on Sunday, a senior administration official said the United States “did not want to complicate what was a very sensitive and delicate effort to bring Americans home” by imposing the sanctions.

-Treasury Secretary Adam Szubin said today’s sanctions show authorities will continue to punish Iran if it steps out of what is allowed by the nuclear deal.
+Adam Szubin, Treasury’s acting undersecretary for terrorism and financial intelligence, said today’s sanctions show authorities will continue to punish Iran if it steps out of what is allowed by the nuclear deal.

 The prisoner exchange, which also dropped charges or obtained early release for at least nine Iranians, came as the U.S. lifted many sanctions on Iran as part of the nuclear deal.
 For example, Most non-American companies will now be able to do business with Iran’s energy sector.